 In response to an era of "polycrisis" — affordability, climate change and volatile trade dynamics — governments across Canada are identifying and accelerating nation-building projects to set up the economy for long-term resilience.
 Here in B.C., we are embarking on fast-paced, once-in-a-generation economic investments.

-This will require alignment across a range of actions: building retrofits, electrified transportation, a clean and modernized electricity grid, small-scale energy generation, carbon capture and storage — and of course, the investments needed to make it all work together.
+There is tremendous opportunity for investments in the clean energy economy to support economic prosperity, jobs, affordable energy, emissions reductions, and improved public health outcomes.
+This will require alignment across a range of sectors: building retrofits, electrified transportation, a clean and modernized electricity grid, diverse energy generation — and of course, the investments needed to make it all work together.